 The problem:

 Over the years, I have run hundreds of miles, jumped rope thousands of times, kickboxed, taught Zumba and performed all kinds of physical tasks on my legs.
-I really have put my ankles through all sort of abuse over my lifetime.
+I really have put my ankles through all sorts of stress over my lifetime.
 In addition to that I have a physical misalignment that has existed since childhood.
 This puts extra stress on my legs because it’s not how we are meant to move, but it is how I’m built.
 The solution again?
 Surgery, not only now as an adult in pain, but when I was a child too.
-Again, hard pass.
-I’m 45 years old, I’ve made it this far with duck feet, I’ll be alright.
+Not an option I was open to.
+I am 45 years old, I’ve made it this far, I’ll be alright.

 How Yoga has helped: